If you’re thinking about pursuing a career in medical transcription ...

 HSR is an official journal of AcademyHealth, with an impact rating of 2.706 and is ranked 30 out of 98 journals in Healthcare Sciences and Services and 15 out of 82 journals in Health Policy and Services.
 It’s published six times a year, plus two special supplements, and it has won five Emerald Golden Page Awards.

 The Physician and Sportsmedicine covers all topics relating to sports science and medicine.
 The journal analyses the latest drug discoveries regarding treatment and recovery and examines the medical aspects of exercise therapy for any given condition.

 The journal is peer-reviewed and features articles that discuss managing chronic disease, surgical techniques in preventing and managing injuries, ways to help patients lose weight and any related exercise and nutrition information that may be relevant to treating a patient during recovery.

-BMC Pediatrics is open access to all maximum visibility for all articles.
-Articles cover behaviour and development, general paediatric medicine and surgery, genetic and congenital disorders, infection, general health care, neonatology and nutrition, diet and physical health.
+BMC Pediatrics is open access to all with maximum visibility for all articles.
+Articles cover behaviour and development, general paediatric medicine and surgery, genetic and congenital disorders, infection, general healthcare, neonatology and nutrition, diet and physical health.

 With so many journals to choose from containing so many articles to read, you’ll be sure to expand your knowledge to help you produce the level of quality you need in your own writing, or simply just keep up-to-date.